 Construction runs on coordination, compliance, and trust.
 Here’s where AI automation delivers real value, based on what we’ve built, not what sounds impressive in a pitch.

-Government databases don't have clean APIs.
-They have search forms, CAPTCHAs, inconsistent formats, and unpredictable downtime.
+Government databases don't have clean APIs, they have search forms, CAPTCHAs, inconsistent formats, and unpredictable downtime.
 We've already built production systems that reliably extract data from these sources at scale, from DBPR license verification to Notice of Commencement analysis under Florida Statute Chapter 713.
-My Contractor Report runs against five separate government and public databases every day, with 1,200+ reports generated.
-It's not a prototype.
+My Contractor Report runs against five separate government and public databases every day with 1,200+ reports generated, it's not a prototype.

 Aggregating data from multiple sources is only half the problem.
 Our systems use AI to interpret the data, weighing license status against complaint history, business age against review sentiment, coverage gaps against project scope.
 You get a clear risk assessment on a 0-15 scale, not a data dump.